On infinitely generated homology of Torelli groups: Systems of linearly independent homology classes

+\begin{proof} The proof of this proposition is essentially contained in the proofs of Lemma~8.7 and Theorem~C in~\cite{BBM07}.
+Let us explain how to extract the proof from what is written there.

-\begin{proof} We have the commutative diagram with exact rows:
+We have a commutative diagram with exact rows:

-Here the first row is exact sequence~\eqref{eq_exact}, the second row is the restriction of the Birman exact sequence obtained in~\cite[Lemma~8.3]{BBM07}, and $K$ is the commutator subgroup of~$\pi_1(S_{g-1,*})$, where $S_{g-1,*}$ is a once-punctured surface of genus~$g-1$ obtained from~$S_g\setminus v$ by forgetting one of the two punctures.
-Obviously, $K$ is a free group.
-The group~$\Z$ in the first row is generated by the Dehn twist~$T_{\varepsilon}$, where $\varepsilon$ is a simple curve isotopic to the boundary of~$S_{g-1,1}$.
-The element~$i(T_{\varepsilon})$ represents a non-trivial homology class in~$H_1(K)$, see~\cite[Lemma~8.6]{BBM07}.
-Since $H_1(K)$ is torsion-free, we obtain that the homomorphism $ i_*\colon\Z=H_1(\Z)\to H_1(K) $ is an injection.
-This injection induces the homomorphism
+Here the first row is the exact sequence~\eqref{eq_exact}, the second row is the restriction of the Birman exact sequence obtained in~\cite[Lemma~8.3]{BBM07}, and $K$ is the commutator subgroup of~$\pi_1(S_{g,1})$, where $S_{g,1}$ is a once-punctured surface of genus~$g$ obtained from~$S_{g+1}\setminus v$ by forgetting one of the two punctures.
+The group~$\Z$ in the first row is generated by the Dehn twist~$T_{\varepsilon}$, where $\varepsilon$ is a simple closed curve isotopic to the boundary of~$S_g^1$.
+By~\cite[Lemma~8.6]{BBM07}, the element~$i(T_{\varepsilon})$ represents a non-trivial homology class in~$\HH_1(K)$.
+But the group~$K$ is free, since it is a subgroup of the free group~$\pi_1(S_{g,1})$.
+Hence $\HH_1(K)$ is free abelian.
+Therefore, the homomorphism $ i_*\colon\Z=\HH_1(\Z)\to \HH_1(K) $ is an injection.
+This injection induces a homomorphism